onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history
-    Immutability and authenticity through cryptography and decentralization through game theory and incentives
+    Immutability and authenticity through cryptography and decentralization through game theory and incentives we've never had it
+        the only way to have it is to enforce it computationally the only way to have it is through computational enforcement

 Every single concept & building block & social dynamic from this new system will be reviewed in future videos